TIPS FOR A SUCCESSFUL FIELD TRIP

 - Create emergency contact list for students

 - Medicines - Talk to the school nurse and procure any and all medications that your students usually take during the day.
 While on the field trip, make sure you administer the medications accordingly.
-If you have students will allergies, you may need to get trained on how to use an Epipen.
+If you have students with allergies, you may need to get trained on how to use an Epipen.
 If so, the student involved will need to stay with you at all times.
+The KSF has a First Aid Station located on the west end of the Administration Building.

 - Choose adult chaperones wisely - make sure to give your chosen chaperones a "cheat sheet" with the information they need to monitor their group, the schedule and information on how to contact you in an emergency.